nanomarkup/nanomarkup.go/readme.txt

 package nanomarkup // import "nanomarkup.go"
 FUNCTIONS
 func Marshal(data any) ([]byte, error)
-    Marshal returns the encoding data of input data.
+    Marshal returns the encoding data for the input value.
-    It traverses the value data recursively. func Unmarshal(data []byte, v any) error
+    It traverses the value recursively. func Unmarshal(data []byte, v any) error
-    Unmarshal parses the NanoM-encoded data and stores the result in the value pointed to by v.
+    Unmarshal parses the encoded data and stores the result in v.
 If v is nil or not a pointer, Unmarshal returns an InvalidArgumentError.
     It uses the inverse of the encodings that Marshal uses, allocating maps, slices, and pointers as necessary.
 TYPES